ankurjuneja/React-Java-Concepts/README.md

 P.S.
 Intrinsic locks are *reentrant* meaning thread can acquire a lock that it already holds.

 Achiving concurrency by using synchronized blocks or synchronized keyword can cause performance problems.

+#### **3. Volatile variables**
+When a field is declared volatile, the compiler and runtime are put on notice that this variable is shared.

+use only when you need to simplify synchronization implementation, avoid when verifying correctness would require subtle reasoning. most common use - completion, interruption or status flag.